Tom Lakin (left) and his attorney Scott Rosenblum

-During that 15-minute call, Lakin's attorney Scott Rosenblum of St. Louis informed the judge he advised his client not to take the polygraph requested as part of a Pre-Sentence Investigative Report.
+During that 15-minute call, Lakin's attorney Scott Rosenblum of St. Louis informed the judge he advised Lakin not to take the polygraph probation requested as part of his PSR.

-Also, on June 26 Gilbert granted a joint motion to extend the filing date of objections to Lakin's Pre-Sentence Investigative Report.
+Also, on June 26, Gilbert granted a joint motion to extend the filing date of objections to Lakin's Pre-Sentence Investigative Report (PSR).